 - what issues and congressional situations interest the candidate,

-- what role the candidate envisions as a Congressional Science Fellow and,
+- what role the candidate envisions as a Congressional Science Fellow,

-- what outcome the candidate hopes for in relation to career goals.
+- what outcome the candidate hopes for in relation to career goals, and

 CURRICULUM VITAE detailing personal and professional data, including a publications appendix.

-It is the responsibility of the candidate to make sure all application materials are submitted online by the deadline, 1 February 2017.
+It is the responsibility of the candidate to make sure all application materials are submitted online by the deadline, 15 January 2018 at 11:59 P.M.
+ET.
 AGU will not notify individuals of incomplete applications.